workingDog/scalastix/README.md

 ### Conventions

-All SDO classes have their required parameters listed first, followed by the optionals.
+All Stix objects have their required parameters listed first, followed by the optionals.

 All SDO and SRO constructors start with the "type" parameter of the class, if omitted, the type is auto-generated.
 The "id" parameter is second, if omitted a random id is auto-generated.